Skip to content

 Make a Difference!

 In the Land of 10,000 Lakes, water unites all Minnesotans.
 Our lakes, rivers, and wetlands have the power to soothe, heal, refresh, and restore.
 We can rest assured that our water will be accessible, plentiful, and clean to drink.
-To ensure this, the Lower Minnesota River Watershed District (District) works to protect, improve, and restore water quality and quantity for its residents.
+To ensure this, the Lower Minnesota River Watershed District (LMRWD) works to protect, improve, and restore water quality and quantity for its residents.

 To make sure the District understands both the needs and concerns of its residents, the District is seeking interested residents, just like you, to join its Citizen Advisory Committee (CAC).
 You do not need to be an expert to apply.
 All you need is an interest and concern for our shared water and natural resources.